 - Cleaning.
 I'll admit, cleaning is just not something I stress about.
 I know people whose souls light up at the idea of a sparkling clean house, that's just not me.
 I'm more of a tidy-up daily and don't sweat the small stuff kinda girl.
 I have a mental cleaning checklist that makes me feel good every day: wipe down counters, clean sink, make the bed, load the dishwasher.
 Once a week I tackle the bigger stuff like sweeping, mopping, vacuuming, dusting, bathrooms… Sometimes it's two weeks.
 And that's ok, because no one has ever been harmed or hurt by the status of our home.
 But it's allowed me to spend more time with the people I love and have more fun.
 It's what works for me.

 Mamas, please don't stress over your messy floors.
 Don't skip doing the fun stuff with your family so you can stay home and busy yourself with cleaning simply for the sake of cleaning.
 My biggest goal for this year is to be more present and in the moment.
 Because far too often my body is in one place and my brain is somewhere else, tracking the never-ending list of things I need to do.
+While going around doing the house cleaning, why not check all your door locks just to make sure your home security is up to scratch?
+If you need to replace your locks or upgrade them, you could contact someone like a marietta ga locksmith.

 - Simplify.
 Because less means more.
 Less stuff means more time.
 Time to spend doing things you love.
 Time to spend with your friends and family.
 I've spent the past few years trying to do more, be more…. all so we could have more.
 The funny thing is I find myself craving the days when we didn't have the things we've worked so hard for.
 I appreciate what we've accomplished and I'm grateful for the opportunities I've had, but honestly, I miss the days when I didn't even own a calendar and every day was wide open with possibility.
 The happiest moments of my life were the first years after my son was born, just being home with him without a care in the world.
 We spent our days exploring museums, shops and restaurants around town.
 We took naps, read books, listened to music and had picnics in the park.
 Time did not matter and we made every decision on a whim.
 I'd like to have those days back and maybe it's not possible now, but I'm going to try and get back to a work less, live more schedule.